MikeChan-HK/Gemini-agent-example/README.md

 [Edit] Tysm for your star!!! (almost 100) 🫶🏻 I'll share more free tool, if geek community like....

+[Gemini Pro API access will still be free after May 2, 2024] Google said "If you use Gemini APl from a project that has billing disabled, you can still use Gemini API free of charge, without the benefits available in our paid plan"

 ## Getting Started

 1. **Clone the Repository:**